Hypercubed/f-flat-minor/README.md

 100 fact .
 ```

-### F♭
+### F♭m

-F♭ adds compiler sugar for comments, strings, and quotes as well as additional words (shown in the table below).
+F♭m adds compiler sugar for comments, strings, and quotes as well as additional words (shown in the table below).

 ```forth
 /* factorial */